isblab/prism/README.md

 #### Example.
 PrISM on RMF files (RMF input)

-For RMF files, set the required parameters `resolution`, `subunit` and `selection`.
-The input here would be the directory containing the RMF files.
+For RMF files, the `input` here would be the directory containing the RMF files.
+Set the parameters `resolution` (coarse-grained bead-resolution in a multi-scale system; precision is annotated only one beads of a single resolution), `subunit` (if only a single subunit needs to be annotated) and `selection` (if parts of the system bigger than a subunit needs to be annotated).
+These options are similar to what was used in the integrative modeling analysis pipeline, and the selection defaults to beads from all subunits at `resolution=1` (one residue per bead).

 In the `example\rmfs` directory, run the following:

 ```
 ~/imp-clean/build/setup_environment.sh python ../../src/main.py  --input . --output output/  --voxel_size 2 --return_spread --classes 2 --cores 16 --models 1.0 --n_breaks 50 --resolution 30